Tasty Recipes for the Home Cook

 Scallion Garlic Bread Recipe

 Next to my Portuguese Sweet Bread, this is my favorite bread to make.
 It is amazing on its own, slathered with butter, or toasted with cream cheese.
 But my favorite is to make grilled cheese sandwiches.
-The bread grills beautifully, so nice and golden brown and crispy.
+The bread grills beautifully, it’s golden brown and crispy.
 I love it with cheddar, American, or a combo of both.
 Oh, and it’s SO GOOD with horseradish cheddar cheese!!!

-Experiment with your own favorite combo.
+Experiment with your favorite combo.
 The scallion-y, garlicky bread elevates a simple grilled cheese sandwich and brings it to the next level.
-Honestly guys, this bread makes an upscale restaurant style grilled cheese sandwich!!
+Honestly, this bread makes an upscale restaurant-style grilled cheese sandwich!!

 Scallion Garlic Bread Recipe